 What & Why?

 The Sonoma County Regional Parks Department sought input on the Tolay Lake Regional Park Master Plan Draft Environmental Impact Report (EIR).
 Public comments on the adequacy of the environmental analysis contained in the Draft EIR were accepted from January 10, 2017 to February 23, 2017.
-The first of two Sonoma County Planning Commission public hearings took place on September 28, 2017.
-The anticipated date of the second Planning Commission public hearing is February 2018.
+There were two Sonoma County Planning Commission public hearings which took place on September 28, 2017 and August 16, 2018.

-The Master Plan and Final Environmental Impact Report (EIR) is anticipated to go before the Board of Supervisors for review and final approval in Spring of 2018.
-Upon Master Plan and FEIR approval, Tolay Lake Regional Park will be open to the public and the limited Interim Access Permit Program will end.
-Initial public access improvements will be finalized on the southern property (not yet open through the Interim Access Plan), converting existing ranch roads to trails.
+The Master Plan and Final Environmental Impact Report (EIR) will go before the Board of Supervisors for review and final approval on October 9, 2018.
+Upon Master Plan and Final EIR approval, Tolay Lake Regional Park may be opened to the public and the limited Interim Access Permit Program will end.
+Initial public access improvements will be finalized on the southern property prior to the Park opening.